leaderlessness-research-club/leaderlessness.club/content/posts/booklist-summary.md

 labor which will only be noticed by the management which have no effect on the dlivery... but which managerialism cannot do without.

-Begin to rid (eschew) public services of business ontology.
-When businesses cant be ran as a business, why should public services? (???)

-The unhealthiness of these systems.
+XXX: The unhealthiness of these systems.

-It is clear that consumer self-regulation and the market will not by themselves avert environmental catastrophe.
+XXX: It is clear that consumer self-regulation and the market will not by themselves avert environmental catastrophe.
 Unlimited license (re: ceaseless "progress" in hedonism) leads to misery & disaffectionment, then limitations placed on desire are likely to quicken, rather than deaden, it.
 In any case, rationing of some